ZarishIqbal/til/React/Portals.md

 ReactDOM.render(<Parent />, appRoot);
 ```

-Output html: Even when the `handler` and `button` are not direct descendant of the same parent, event bubbling allows the code to function as its supposed to.
+Output HTML: Even when the `handler` and `button` are not a direct descendant of the same parent, event bubbling allows the code to function as it is supposed to.

 ```html
 <div id="app-root">